-Asteroid 2024 YR4 is a nothingburger - likely removed from risk list - or deflected - or splosh in ocean - or worst case - need to evacuate one village, town or city - similarly to a hurricane
+Asteroid 2024 YR4 is a nothingburger - likely removed from risk list - or deflected - or splosh in ocean - or worst case - need to evacuate one village, or city - similar to hurricane in affected area

 TEXT ON GRAPHIC